 Use your time and financial resources to support the ongoing work of building the goodness and greatness of Chicago.

-Over the course of our first four seasons, more than 300 big-hearted Chicagoans have bonded together through a series of social and training events, successfully achieving a goal less than 2% of Americans ever have.
-Along the way, we’ve raised significant awareness and more than $225,000 for a dozen local ministry and charity partners, supporting a variety of amazing initiatives that support under-resourced communities throughout the city of Chicago.
+Over the course of our first five seasons, more than 300 big-hearted Chicagoans have raised significant awareness and more than $300,000 for a dozen local ministry and charity partners, supporting a variety of amazing initiatives that support under-resourced communities throughout the city of Chicago.

 For more information, CLICK HERE.